Innovailable/Hardcode-Haml/README.md

 returning to those template engines hard.
 This is where Hardcode Haml comes into play.

-Haml was first implemented in ruby and until now ported to multiple other languages.
+Haml was first implemented in ruby and got ported to multiple other languages.
 It compines the ability to replace parts of your markup with values calculated at runtime (even allowing evaluation of code directly from the markup) and additionally replaces XML with more writeable and readable markup.

 This project turns Haml markup into program code.
 Therefore the markup gets parsed and processed before runtime and maybe even optimized by your compiler.